robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### Resource Files

 > [!IMPORTANT]
-> LXX Recall the purpose of resource files and how to import them.
+> LXX Recall the purpose of resource files.
 (K1)
+> LXX Use resource files to import new keywords.
+(K3)

-As mentioned before resource files are used to organize and structure keywords and variables that are used in multiple suites.
+As mentioned before resource files are used to organize and store keywords and variables that are used in multiple suites.
 They can also contain other keyword imports, which cause the keywords from the imported libraries or resource files to be available in the suites where the resource file is imported.
 Therefore keywords from a library that have been imported in a resource file are also available in the suite that imports that resource file.

 To import a resource file into a suite or resource file the `Resource` setting is used in the `*** Settings ***` section followed by the path to the resource file.
 See [Import Paths](#import-paths) for more information about the path to the resource file.

 Resource files shall have the extension `.resource` to make it clear what they are.
-This extension is also recognized beside the `.robot` extension by IDE extensions, supporting Robot Framework.
+`.resource` and `.robot` extensions are also recognized by IDE extensions, supporting Robot Framework.

 Example:
 ```robotframework